remerge/remerge.github.io/src/feed.md

 ### Feed content

 The feed can have many columns but at least one ID column is required.
-IDs are going to be used to index the product data and are usually provided via a customer specific event (for example has_viewed_product accompanied with the product ID).

 - an ID column should exists
 - IDs should be alpha numeric